ajd96/USB-Utility/README.md

 # How to (Needs to be reviewed/filled in to complete project documentation

-1. To fix USB related issues on Ubuntu/Debian based Linux distributions, simply download the python program 'USB-3.0-Fix.py' within the 'python-modules' folder, execute the python program on the system using the command
+1. To fix USB related issues on Ubuntu/Debian based Linux distributions, simply download the python program 'USB-Fix.py' within the 'python-modules' folder, execute the python program on the system using the command
-'python USB-3.0-Fix.py' within the terminal window, restart your system and enter the bios menu to disable the 'iommu' feature within the bios settings, save the bios settings, restart the system and boot into your Linux distribution and test to see if the 'USB-3.0' ports work correctly as expected.
+'python2.7 USB-Fix.py' within the terminal window, restart your system and enter the bios menu to disable the 'iommu' feature within the bios settings, save the bios settings, restart the system and boot into your Linux distribution and test to see if the 'USB' ports work correctly as expected.
 Do note that when you boot into your system after the above changes and your mouse/keyboard is not working,this is due to disabling the 'iommu' within the bios and re-enabling this feature will fix this problem.
-Refer to the testing section for additional information.

 2. To use the 'grub' backup feature within the project, simply download the python program 'grub-backup.py' within the 'python-modules' folder, execute the python program on the system using the command 'python grub-backup.py', enter the directory/folder name you wish to store your 'grub' file in and then your done.
 Do note that when the